Package 'ClustIRR'

 Value

-The main output is a list.
-The list contains an igraph object.
-The graph vertices and edges contain attributes.
-Furthermore, it contains a data.frame in which rows are clones (vertices) in the graph.
-Finally, the list contains the logical variable joint_graph, which is set to TRUE if the graph is a joint graph generated by the function get_joint_graph and FALSE if the graph is not a joint graph generated by get_graph.
+The output is a list with the following elements.
+First, the list contains an igraph object.
+The graph nodes and edges contain attributes encoded in the clust_irr objects.
+Second, it contains a data.frame in which rows are clones (nodes) in the graph.
+Third, the list contains the logical variable joint_graph, which is set to TRUE if the graph is a joint graph generated by the function get_joint_graph and FALSE if the graph is not a joint graph generated by get_graph.

 Examples